-A Bid will be considered a Duplicative Bid if it is in respect of essentially the same Project as another Bid from the same Proponent or its Associates, and only has changes to the configuration or design (such as storage duration or nameplate capacity).
-If a Proponent submits Project Bids that are considered by AEMO to be Duplicative Bids, AEMO will accept the compliant Bid that was submitted last.
-Duplicative Bids submitted earlier will not be accepted and will not be assessed.
-Accordingly, if Proponents wish to change their Bid, they must notify AEMO via the Online Portal that they wish to withdraw their existing Bid, then:
+If a Proponent submits Project Bids that are considered by AEMO Services to be Duplicative Bids, AEMO Services will accept the compliant Bid that was submitted last.
+Any earlier submitted Duplicative Bid(s) will not be accepted and will not be assessed.
+Accordingly, if Proponents wish to change their Bid, they must notify AEMO Services via the Online Portal that they wish to withdraw their existing Bid, then: